7 Most Famous Historical Monuments in Sri Lanka

 Cave Temples, Dambulla

-You will be amazed after listening that this place is a worship site since 1st century BC.
-Although UNESCO has also rated this site as the world Heritage site.
-The government of Sri Lanka has put much effort to preserve the monastery and maintaining the rich heritage of the cave monastery.
+You will be amazed after listening that this place has been a worship site since the 1st century BC.
+Although UNESCO has also rated this site as a World Heritage site.
+The government of Sri Lanka has put much effort into preserving the monastery and maintaining the rich heritage of the cave monastery.

-The devotee from all across the world come here to visit the famous 150 statues of Lord Buddha.
-However, the tourists get surprised when they come to know that these 150 statues took five centuries to get made completely.
+Devotees from all across the world come here to visit the famous 150 statues of Lord Buddha.
+However, the tourists are surprised when they come to know that these 150 statues took five centuries to get made completely.

 5. Abhayagiri Dagoba, Anuradhapura